Emergent Representations of Program Semantics in Language Models Trained on Programs: Introduction

-Our contributions are as follows: \begin{enumerate} \item We present experimental results that support the emergence of meaningful representations in LMs trained to perform next token prediction (\Cref{sec:meaning}).
-In particular, we use the trained LM to generate programs given several input-output examples, then train a linear probe to extract information about the program state from the model state.
-We find that the internal representations contain linear encodings of (1) an abstract semantics---specifically, an \emph{abstract interpretation}---that track the specified inputs through the execution of the program, and (2) predictions of \emph{future} program states corresponding to program tokens that have yet to be generated.
-During training, these linear representations of semantics develop in lockstep with the LM's ability to generate correct programs across training steps. \item We design and evaluate a novel interventional technique that enables us to disentangle the contributions of the LM and probe when extracting meaning from representations (\Cref{sec:semantic_intervention}).
-Specifically, we seek to distinguish whether (1) the LM representations contain purely (syntactic) transcripts while the probe learns to interpret the transcript to infer meaning, or (2) the LM representations contain semantic state, and the probe just extracts the meaning from the semantic state.
-Our results indicate that the LM representations are, in fact, aligned with the original semantics (rather than just encoding some lexical and syntactic content), which---together with the results in \Cref{sec:meaning}---rejects \textbf{H2}. \item We present evidence that the outputs of the LM can differ from the training distribution in semantically meaningful ways (\Cref{sec:distrib}): namely, the LM tends to generate programs that are \emph{shorter} than those in the training set (while still being correct), and the perplexity of the LM remains consistently high on the programs in the training set even as its ability to synthesize correct programs improves, rejecting \textbf{H1}. \end{enumerate}
+\paragraph{Emergence of meaning} We present results that are consistent with the emergence of representations of formal semantics in LMs trained to perform next token prediction (\Cref{sec:meaning}).
+In particular, we use the trained LM to generate programs given input-output examples, then train small probing classifiers to extract information about the intermediate program states from the hidden states of the LM.
+We find that the LM states encode (1) an abstract semantics---specifically, an \emph{abstract interpretation}---that tracks the intermediate states of the program through its execution and (2) predictions of \emph{future} program states corresponding to program tokens that have yet to be generated.
+During training, these representations of semantics emerge in lockstep with the LM's ability to generate correct programs.

-More broadly, this work presents a framework for conducting empirical research on LMs based on the semantics of programming languages (\Cref{sec:background}).
-Working with programs allows us to define, measure, and experiment with concepts from the precise formal semantics of the underlying programming language, yielding novel insights that contribute toward a principled understanding of the capabilities of current LMs.
-Going forward, we believe methods similar to those developed in the present work can offer a complementary formal perspective on how key concepts related to language and cognition can be mapped to the setting of LMs and, more generally, machine intelligence.